thoughtspot/thoughtspot.github.io/_complex-search/drill-down.md

 Users you share a pinboard or answer with can also drill down provided they _also_ have access to the data on which the board was based.
 See [overview of sharing]({{ site.baseurl }}/end-user/data-view/sharing-for-end-users.html) to share your answers, pinboards, or data.

 You can drill down from both tables and visualizations.
 Select a column to drill down on, or a particular point.
-You can drill down from an answer, an answer within a pinboard, or the [Answer Explorer]({{ site.baseurl }}/end-user/pinboards/answer-explorer.html) feature, which allows you to explore an answer within a pinboard.
+You can drill down from an answer, from an answer within a pinboard, or using the [Answer Explorer]({{ site.baseurl }}/end-user/pinboards/answer-explorer.html) feature, which provides AI-guided exploration of an answer within a pinboard.
 To drill down:

 1. Right-click the column or data point of interest in your answer, and select **Drill down**.
 This limits the data you are exploring to that particular data point or column.
     {% include image.html file="drilldown-table.png" title="Drill down from a data point" alt="You can drill down from just one data point, in either table or visualization mode." caption="Drill down from a data point" %}